zahrajabar6/even-odd-python/README.md

 # python-dart-pass
+Hello,
-I'm really sorry rot the lating submission.. the email was in the spam section, and I just noticed it..
+I'm really sorry for the lating submission.. the email was in the spam section, and I just noticed it..
-I really want to join the bootcamo and don't want to miss this opportunity..
+I really want to join the bootcamb and don't want to miss this opportunity..
 Thanks..